buildbot/buildbot/master/docs/manual/concepts.rst

 To do more with the User than just refer to them, this username needs to be mapped into an address of some sort.
 The responsibility for this mapping is left up to the status module which needs the address.
-In the future, the responsbility for managing users will be transferred to User Objects.
+In the future, the responsibility for managing users will be transferred to User Objects.

 The ``who`` fields in ``git`` Changes are used to create :ref:`User-Objects`, which allows for more control and flexibility in how Buildbot manages users.